Uber’s workforce must now be classified as ‘workers’ rather than ‘self-employed’, the Supreme Court has ruled in a landmark employment tribunal.

 What is IR35?

-IR35 is a piece of legislation which applies to a business and the people or companies they engage.
+IR35, otherwise known as the intermediaries legislation, applies to a business and the people or companies they engage.

 Before IR35 was introduced, HMRC was worried that a lot of people were engaging with businesses on a subcontractor basis through limited companies, often known as personal service companies (PSCs) to minimise their tax liability.